enkidevs/curriculum/JavaScript/Core/be-strict.md

 // let is a keyword
    console.log(let);
 })();
+%exp
+`let` is a keyword in javascript.
+It can’t be used to name a variable.
+%
 ---
 "use strict";
 function foo() {
   var x = 0;
   x = y*4;
 // y not declared
 }
 foo();
+%expy
+wasn't declared so y*4 can’t be evaluated.
+%
 ---
 "use strict";

 var foo = Object.defineProperties({}, {
   bar: {
     value: 10,
     writable: false
   }
 });

 foo.bar = 24;
 // can't assign read-only property
+%exp
+Bar is set as a `non writable`.
+This means we can not change it’s value anywhere else in the program.
+%
 ---
 "use strict";
 with ({f: 24}) {
 // with not allowed in strict
   alert(f);
 }
+%exp
+Bar is set as a `non writable`.
+This means we can not change it’s value anywhere else in the program.
+%
 ---
 "use strict";

 function F(x) {
   this.x = x;
 }

 var f = F(24);
 // var f = new F(24);
+%exp
+We need to instantiate the function F in order to assign it’s resulting value to a variable.
+%
+---